All applications materials must be submitted via the online application portal. Hard copies of application materials

-For full consideration for fellowships, scholarships and research/teaching assistantships, applications should be received by the priority deadlines.
+For full consideration for fellowships, scholarships and research/teaching assistantships, applications must be received by the priority deadlines.
 All applicants that submit their application by the priority deadlines are considered for scholarships/fellowships awarded by the department.

 Domestic Students: Online $65

-If admitted, official transcripts must be sent for all applicants - including KU undergraduate students.
+If admitted, official transcripts must be sent for all applicants.
 In order for transcripts to be considered official, they must be sent directly from the institution either by mail or e-mailed directly to the university.
 KU does not consider transcripts that come from applicants or that have been in the applicant's possession as official.
-Your official transcript must be received- sent directly from your institution – before any admissions decisions will be made.
+Your official transcript must be received before any admissions decisions will be made.
 Degree conferral transcripts must be received by the end of your first semester of graduate enrollment to be eligible to continue enrollment.
 The official transcript must show that your undergraduate degree has been conferred.

 Letters of Recommendation

 Please include full first and last name of all recommenders on your application.
 Recommenders will receive instructions on submission at the time the application is submitted, this includes the recommendation form and instructions for uploading documents.
 Recommendations must be submitted through this process.
 Letters uploaded by the applicant are not valid.

 Non-English Speaking Students

 An official copy of an applicant's English proficiency standardized test scores (e.g. TOEFL, IELTS, or PTE) must be received before the application will be considered for admission.
-Non-native English speakers that do not meet full proficiency are required to check in at the AEC.
-Scores must not be more than two years old prior to the semester of first enrollment.
-Test scores must be sent directly from the testing agency to the University in order to be considered original.
+Non-English speakers that do not meet full proficiency are required to check in at the AEC.
+Scores must be within two years of the semester of first enrollment Test scores must be sent directly from the testing agency to the University in order to be considered original.
 Student copies or copies submitted by students are not official.